chris-wamae/phase-1-week-1-friday-code-challenge/README.md

 ### Program usage

-To use the Student Grade Generator call the function inputScore and add a score as the argument eg.

-inputScore(20)

-To use the Speed Limit Detector call the function speedLimitDetector and add speed as the argument eg.

-speedLimitDetector(100)
+To use the programs, make sure you have node installed, open up your terminal and use the command **node** followed by the file name for the program you wish to use eg.

-To use the Net Salary Calculator call the function netSalaryCalculator and add the basic salary plus the benefits eg.
+To use the net salary calculator, open the directory where the program is using the terminal and run the following command:

-netSalaryCalculator(30000,4000)
+**node netSalaryCalculator.js**

+You will be prompted to give an input, press enter after giving the input and the program will run and return the result.

 ##### Author and License